mtimkovich/slippi-db/README.md

 Instructions for Windows.

 1. Place the executable from the [Releases](https://github.com/BrodyVoth/slippi-cumulative-stats/releases/latest) page into a folder with replays.
 (It also checks subfolders)
 2. Open a command line in the directory.
-(Shift + Right-click in the folder and click Open Powershell Window here)
+(Shift + Right-click in the folder and click Open Powershell window here)
-3. Run `.\slippi-cumulative-stats-win.exe <nickname/code> [opponent nickname/code]`.
-(Connect codes may be more reliable)
+3. Run `.\slippi-cumulative-stats-win.exe <nickname/code> [opponent nickname/code]`

 Note: Replays are by default saved in `Documents/Slippi` but replays created before Jun 30, 2020 may be in your Dolphin folder.